mattmallencode/crm/README.md

 *User Story ID: 28*

-As a Sherpa user, I want to view my team's deals to help me understand what direction my teams deals are going.
+As a Sherpa user, I want to view my team's deals to view the information associated with the deals.

 #### Edit Deal

 *User Story ID: 29*

-As a Sherpa user, I want to edit a deal to match the deals current situation.
+As a Sherpa user, I want to edit a deal to fix erroneous information and update stale data.

 #### Close Deal

 *User Story ID: 30*

-As a Sherpa user, I want to close a deal to update the status of a deal to reflect the fact that the sale has be finalized.
+As a Sherpa user, I want to close a deal to update the status of a deal to reflect the fact that the sale has be finalised.

 #### Search Deals

 *User Story ID: 31*

-As a Sherpa user, I want to search my team's deals to check my team's activity.
+As a Sherpa user, I want to search my team's deals to make finding a specific deal faster.

 #### Sort Deals

 *User Story ID: 32*

-As a Sherpa user, I want to sort my team's deals to make it quicker for me to find a deal.
+As a Sherpa user, I want to sort my team's deals to organise the information.

 #### Assign Deal

 *User Story ID:  33*

-As a Sherpa team owner/admin I want to assign a deal to a member of my team to let them know what contacts they have to persue.
+As a Sherpa team admin I want to assign a deal to a member of my team to let them know what deals they should take ownership of.

 #### View Assigned Deals

 *User Story ID:  34*

-As a Sherpa user I want to view the deals that have been assigned to me so I know what I must do to do my job.
+As a Sherpa user I want to view the deals that have been assigned to me so I know which deals my manager wants me to take ownership of.

 #### Closed Vs Goal